5 Energy-Saving Tips for Summer that Actually Work

 Insulate and shade your home

-Another one in the list of the greatest energy-saving tips to lower your cooling costs is insulating and sealing the attic, walls, doors, and window cracks—this will prevent the cold air from leaving your place.
+Another one in the list of the greatest energy-saving tips to lower your cooling costs is to insulate and seal the attic, walls, doors, and window cracks—this will prevent the cold air to leave your place.
 Be sure to keep the blinds and curtain closed on those spaces where there is direct sunlight.

-These two energy-saving tips will help you heat your home’s interior and thus have higher costs.
+These two energy-saving tips will help you to heat the interior of your home and thus to have higher costs.
 On this note, you can install energy-efficient window coverings.
 They’re great to let natural light enter – so you don’t feel like you’re in a cave – and it prevents solar heat gain.

 Unplug your appliances and electric devices

 Small appliances and electric devices can turn into energy vampires when you’re not using them.
-These devices draw small amounts of energy that can turn into interesting savings by the end of the month.
-One of the safety and energy-saving tips usually recommended by the US Consumer Product Safety Commission is to unplug all electrical devices when not used to prevent both high bills and any electrical mishap.
+These devices draw small amounts of energy that by the end of the month can turn into interesting savings.
+One of the safety and energy-saving tips usually recommended by the US Consumer Product Safety Commission is to unplug all electrical devices when not in useto prevent both high bills and any electrical mishap.